RicRicci22/dncs-lab/README.md

   ```
    ovs-vsctl list-ports switch
    ```
-This command show all the ports related to the switch.
+This command show all the ethernet interfaces related to the bridge chosen.
+In our case the only bridge is our "switch".
 The output must be
   ```
   eth1
   eth2
   eth3
   ```
-  Two ports connected to the hosts 1-a and 1-b and a port connected witch router-1.
+  Two interfaces connected to the hosts 1-a and 1-b and one to router-1.

-  For a deeply description of ports on the switch you must run this command:
+  For a deeper description of ports (eth interfaces) on the switch you must run this command:
   ```
    ovs-vsctl show
    ```